theobald-software/theobald-software.github.io/content/_en/xtract-is/sap-connection/the-connection-manager.md

 Obfuscates SAP connection password so it's not stored in clear text.
 Switched on per default when activating Legacy storage mode.

 ![XIS_Connection_Properties](/img/content/XIS_Connection_Properties.jpg){:class="img-responsive" width="600px" }

-**Force Codepage in Strings (deprecated)**

-Data from non-unicode SAP systems is converted into a codepage that is as close as possible to the original codepage of the source system (e.g. 1250 for Central Europe).
-This parameter enables to override the automatic codepage with a custom codepage.

-**Alternate BAPI for Internal Table Queries (deprecated)**

-Our products use the remote function RFC_READ_TABLE to perform look-ups and read metadata from SAP, but the execution of this function module may be prohibited in some SAP systems .
-This option allows to define an alternate remote function, e.g. Z_XTRACT_IS_TABLE.